Asking “who is missing out?”

-From a transformational point of view, we’ve found that awareness is often the first step towards attitude change and so change in development practice.
+From a transformational point of view, we’ve found that awareness is often the first step towards attitude change and to change in development practice.
 We know that the best way to prompt people to think more about disability is to get someone with disability in the room to talk about how they manage the challenges of disability.

-What approaches have you taken to ensure that people with a disability or those marginalised by gender have not only had equitable access to the ‘activity’ but also been part of the planning and decision-making process?
+What approaches have you taken to ensure that people with a disabilities or those marginalised by gender have not only had equitable access to the ‘activity’ but also been part of the planning and decision-making process?

-CBM’s System for Effective Eye-care (I-SEE)project in Bandung, Indonesia, has worked to improve eye health outcomes for the general population (with some targeted actions at inclusion of people with disability as part of this).
-This has involved working together with the District Health Office, National Eye Hospital and the local Disabled People’s Organisation Bandung Independent Living Centre (BILiC).
+CBM’s System for Effective Eye-care (I-SEE) project in Bandung, Indonesia, has worked to improve eye health outcomes for the general population (with some targeted actions at inclusion of people with disabilities as part of this).
+This has involved working together with the District Health Office, National Eye Hospital and the local Disabled People’s Organisation, Bandung Independent Living Centre (BILiC).
 Throughout the project, BILiC has worked closely with the District Heath Office to provide training on disability rights advice on disability inclusion for health staff, and share experiences with health services, of people with disabilities in Bandung.
 It’s been great to learn about how this was received.
 For example, one health service official who was a training participant explained

 “People with disabilities were the trainers.
 It was amazing for me, I assumed that they can’t do it, but they actually did it, that motivated me.
 So, people with disabilities who have problems to speak could speak and gave an amazing explanation.
 It was incredible; hence I am interested to help the I-SEE inclusion Program for the disabled people in hospitals.”

 BILiC also conducted accessibility audits of health facilities, and then improvements were made to accessibility at the National Eye Hospital and district hospitals.
 For example, BILiC were able to share about challenges navigating hospital registration.
-They suggested how front-line staff could better relate and assist people with disability (and members of other marginalised groups) on arrival at a hospital.
+They suggested how front-line staff could better relate and assist people with disabilities (and members of other marginalised groups) on arrival at a hospital.
 This also included providing signage accessible to non-readers and those speaking other languages.